Doping at the Olympic Games: 2014 Sochi

 Seven Russian female ice hockey players were to have hearings before the Oswald Commission on 22 November 2017.
 Two of the seven were accused of submitting samples showing readings that were physically impossible to be held by a woman.
 The Russian women's ice hockey team finished sixth at Sochi 2014.
 On 12 December 2017, six of them were disqualified.
 Tatiana Burina and Anna Shukina were also disqualified ten days later.

 On 24 November 2017, the IOC imposed life bans on bobsledder Alexandr Zubkov and speed skater Olga Fatkulina who won a combined 3 medals (2 gold, 1 silver).
 All their results were disqualified, meaning that Russia lost its first place in the medal standings.
 Bobsledders Aleksei Negodaylo and Dmitry Trunenkov were disqualified 3 days later.
 3 other Russian athletes who didn't win medals were banned on 29 November 2017.
 Biathlete Olga Zaitseva and 2 other Russian athletes were banned on 1 December 2017.
 Bobsledder Alexey Voyevoda who had been already stripped of his gold medals due to the anti-doping violations committed by his teammates was sanctioned on 18 December 2017.
 Speed skaters Ivan Skobrev and Artyom Kuznetsov, lugers Albert Demchenko and Tatiana Ivanova, and bobsledders Liudmila Udobkina and Maxim Belugin were disqualified on 22 December 2017, bringing the total to 43.
 Demchenko and Ivanova were also stripped of their silver medals.

+On 15 February 2020, the International Biathlon Union announced that because of a doping violation, Evgeny Ustyugov and Russian men's 4 x 7.5 km relay team had been disqualified from the 2014 Olympics.
+In September 2025 the IOC Executive Board approved medal reallocations.